ibdgc/idhub/docs/for-users/database-schema-overview.md

 # Database Schema Overview

-The IDHub database is where all the validated and curated data is stored.
+The IDhub database is where all the validated and curated data is stored.
 Understanding the basic structure of the database will help you find the information you need.
 This guide provides a simplified overview of the most important tables and how they connect.

 ## The Subject-Centric Model